Stable Matching: Dealing with Changes in Preferences: Proofs of Correctness of Algorithms , and

-Suppose there exists such a stable matching but the algorithm terminated outputting $\boxtimes$.
-This only happens when a firm gets rejected by all the workers.
-But, by lemma~\ref{lem:n_1_firm_bp}, this means that this firm has no feasible partner in any of the stable matchings, which is a contradiction. \end{proof}
+\begin{proof}[Proof of \Cref{lem:daalgorithm_firm_both_sides2}] Suppose there exists such a stable matching, but the algorithm terminates by outputting $\boxtimes$.
+This only happens when a firm is rejected by all workers.
+However, by \Cref{lem:n_1_firm_bp}, this means that the firm has no feasible partner in any of the stable matchings, which is a contradiction. \end{proof}